-Allowed :) NOT allowed >:( III A Ar charina ranari araite wiith valir Giving your work to a (current or future) student so they can copy it.
+Allowed :) NOT allowed >:( Giving your work to a (current or future) student so they can copy it.
 Discussing strategies and concepts with classmates.
 Submitting someone else's work as your own or claiming their work as yours.

-1 Asking for an extension after missing the deadline for an assignment (except in unavoidable emergencies).
+Submitting incomplete work before the deadline with a note saying you are going to resubmit.
+Asking for an extension after missing the deadline for an assignment (except in unavoidable emergencies).
 Asking too many questions by email, in Not understanding what you need to do, not asking for help, and then asking what you can do after it's too late.
-Name-calling, stalking, or counter- productive comments. discussions or in your discussion Sharing the quiz questions or answers publicly or outside of a class communication medium.
+Disagreeing with someone on the message board.
+Name-calling, stalking, or counter- productive comments.
+Discussing the assigned reading or quiz questions in the OFFICIAL Teams, on Ed discussions, or in your discussion group.
+Sharing the quiz questions or answers publicly or outside of a class communication medium.